 Cali [00:03:41] So the resource officers are one thing and that’s a great thing.
 But I know, I mean, it’s been a couple of years since I’ve had kids in the Boerne ISD but there used to be, you know, just the check-in process and the whole way that you go into the schools.
 So you have a lot of systems in place to ensure the safety of the students.

-Tommy Price, BISD [00:03:57] Oh, it’s you know, we’re focused right now because of Uvalde on the hardening of schools, the guns and and that is a threat out there.
-But really, when you look at all the other things going on, we’ve been, for years, hardening the schools in a way that, you know, we all moved here because of the culture, the the the whole community, the feel.
+Tommy Price, BISD [00:03:57] Oh, it’s you know, we’re focused right now because of Uvalde on the hardening of schools, the guns and that is a threat out there.
+But really, when you look at all the other things going on, we’ve been, for years, hardening the schools in a way that, you know, we all moved here because of the culture, the whole community, the feel.
 We want a balance that safety and it can’t be prison feel.
 And we don’t want our kids to feel like they have to line up like going to, on a trip at TSA and go through metal detectors.
 That’s not why we moved here.